 The Crown Mountain Park and Recreation District (the "District") was authorized by voters in November 2002 and formally established in 2003.
 The District was established for the purpose of financing, constructing and managing recreation and park facilities on the former Mount Sopris Tree Farm property in El Jebel which is owned by Eagle County but operated by the District pursuant to a long-term lease.
 In 2003 the District issued approximately \$6 million in debt to develop the park.
 Since inception through 2018 the District collected a 1.000 mill operating mill levy to operate and manage the park plus a debt service mill levy used to pay debt service on the District's bonds.
-The debt service mill levy fluctuates as assessed values change but was 1.212 mills in 2018.
+In 2019, the operating mill levy increased to 2.950 mills.
+The debt service mill levy fluctuates as assessed values change but was 1.063 mills in 2020.